-In Volume 1, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.
+In the Draft Report, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.

-The Authority notes that Aurecon was unable to validate the prudency and efficiency of SunWater's operations costs due to insufficient information.
+The Authority noted that Aurecon was unable to validate the prudency and efficiency of SunWater's operations costs due to insufficient information.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Arup (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Arup (2011)) also did not recommend any adjustment to operations costs.